firemark/pyxel-prelection/README.md

 ## Why Pyxel?

-1. It's very simple to learn (for pro & newbies) (I've made a game in 4 hours! in pure python!)
+1. It's very simple to learn (for pro & newbies) (I've made the game in 4 hours! in pure python!)
 2. Has many simple examples to copy&edit
 3. Has a nice ascii font
 4. 8bit sound generator is amazing
-5. It's fast (using opengl, sdl2 in rust)
+5. It's fast (using sdl2 in rust)
-6. Nice to learn programming in python
+6. Nice to learn a programming in python
+7. It allows to build standalone web/exe games.

 ## Advantages

 * Very simple API - you can learn it in one day
-* Documentation is a 1 file (README file in github)
+* Documentation is a single file (README file in github)
 * sprites support
 * basic shapes drawing support
 * 8 bit music / sound